tangxinfa/node/doc/api/cluster.md

 out of a total of eight.

-Because `server.listen()` hands off most of the work to the master process, there are three cases where the behavior between a normal Node.js process and a cluster worker differs:
+Because `server.listen()` hands off most of the work to the master process, there are four cases where the behavior between a normal Node.js process and a cluster worker differs:

 1. `server.listen({fd: 7})` Because the message is passed to the master,